naturalis/nba-docs/NBA Service descriptions.rst

  Both search types execute searches through both specimen occurrence data and taxonomic data which include multimedia references.
 This data is harvested from three data sources.
 The excluded source is Catalogue of Life.
 The service searches a predefined subset of indexed multimedia document fields and returns multilingual specimen documents in JSON responses.
 The contents of these multimedia documents depend on the type of data source.
 They always include taxomic information.
 Geospatial and temporal information are present in specimen-derivded multimedia documents.

- Due to the nature of it's sources contains the list of searchable fields for this service both identification fields (taxonomic data) and not-identifications fields.
+ Due to the nature of it's sources the list of searchable fields for this service contains both taxonomic fields (taxonomic data) and not-taxonomic fields, e.g. geographic and temporal fields

-The base url for this service is: http://api.biodiversitydata.nl/v0

 *Requests*
  *url*